Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-The University of Minnesota requires all UAS operations on campus property to be approved by the Department of Environmental Health & Safety (DEHS) prior to flight.
-Operators must submit a UAS Flight Request Form and comply with all federal, state, and university requirements.
-Huntington Bank Stadium has an FAA-designated sports TFR during football games.
-Flights over the medical campus and densely populated areas require heightened review.
+University of Minnesota requires all unmanned aircraft system (UAS) operations on campus to be approved by the Department of Environmental Health & Safety (EHS) before flying.
+Huntington Bank Stadium TFR applies during University of Minnesota Gophers football games.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.